 A degree in communication can open doors to a wide variety of exciting and creative professional opportunities and experiences.
 Our B.S.
-Degree in Communication gives you a choice of concentrations in broadcasting, broadcast sales, health communication, journalism, or public relations.
+Degree in Communication gives you a choice of concentrations in broadcasting, health communication, journalism, or public relations.

 To become a Communication major a student must have a minimum overall GPA of 2.0.
 First semester freshman and transfer students can declare without an established GPA and are required to obtain such at the end of their first semester.
 Students must pass with a grade of C (2.00) or better all required courses in the communication degree program.

 Browse our programs and find the concentration or minor in Communication that's right for you.

 Western Carolina University's broadcasting concentration gives you the opportunity to work and learn in a network-quality digital television studio or in Jackson County's only FM radio station.
 Students often take on “real world” commercial projects as a part of class assignments.
 Many of our grads go directly into the top 100 markets.

 A program that focuses on how people, individually and collectively, understand and accommodate to health and illness and the role of communication and media in shaping professional health care messages and public acceptance of these messages.
 Includes instruction in the development and use of health-related and care-related messages and media; the goals and strategies of health care promotion; relationships, roles, situations, and social structures in the context of health maintenance and promotion; and applications to disease prevention, health advocacy, and communications concerning treatments.